bzheng10/OpenSRA_dev/README.md

 python OpenSRA.py -i PATH_TO_INPUT_FOLDER
 ```

-To also clean outputs from the previous run, run the command:
+To clean results from the previous run, run the command:
 ```
 python OpenSRA.py -i PATH_TO_INPUT_FOLDER -c yes
 ```